 A Brief History

 On March 28, 1930, the Turkish cities of Constantinople and Angora changed their names to Istanbul and Ankara.
 You may remember Constantinople as the capital of the Eastern Roman Empire and the capital of the Ottoman Empire (as well as the Latin Empire and Byzantine Empire), but if you are not familiar with Angora/Ankara you are hereby informed that this city is the capital of Turkey.
 Many cities, countries, and even regions have undergone name changes throughout history for many different reasons.
 Here are some of the most significant.
-What places with name changes do you think should be on this list?

 10. Peking to Beijing (1958).